Shaft (2019 film): Release

 Shaft was theatrically released in the United States on June 14, 2019, by Warner Bros.
 Netflix released it internationally on June 28, 2019.

 Reception

 Box office

-Shaft was released alongside Men in Black: International, as well as the wider expansion of Late Night in the United States and Canada, and was initially projected to gross $17–20 million from 2,950 theaters in its opening weekend.
+Shaft was released alongside Men in Black: International, as well as the wider expansion of Late Night in the United States and Canada.
+It was initially projected to gross $17–20 million from 2,950 theaters in its opening weekend.
 However, after the film only brought in $2.7 million on its first official release day, which included $600,000 from Thursday night previews, projections were lowered to $7 million.
-The film went on to gross 21.3 million, grossing 8.3 million in its debut week and another $3.6 million in its second weekend.
+The film went on to gross $21.3 million, grossing $8.3 million in its debut week and another $3.6 million in its second weekend.